 Regulation and Enforcement (R&E)

 5.6 This practice direction outlines the principles informing the Inspector-General’s approach to regulating how and when DAAs may legitimately recover expenses in a debt agreement.
-It will be against these principles and the standards contained in the Guidelines that a DAA’s right to expenses will be assessed by R&E.

 5.7 When there are other specific issues where clarification is required, following consultation with DAT, the Inspector-General will continue to develop policy and practice statements to assist practitioners.